-These Sundried Tomato Salmon Fillets are perfect if you are looking for a healthy fast food.
-They are super quick to prepare, need very little cooking and taste delicious.
+This Sundried Tomato Salmon recipe is perfect if you are looking for healthy fast food.
+It is super quick to prepare, needs very little cooking and tastes delicious.
 What is not to like about that?

 I know, as busy parents, we are always looking for easy to prepare meals that can be brought together really quickly.
 If your house is anything like mine, 5pm can be stressful....
 My kids are hungry, tired and NEED fed!
 This is exactly why recipes such as this Sun-dried Tomato Salmon are perfect for busy parents.

 The below picture really highlights just how easy the prep work is for this recipe.

 - Prepare a baking tray and lay out salmon fillets.

 - Add a teaspoon of sundried tomato paste/pesto onto each salmon fillet